Council Tax for Landlords

 Who is responsible for paying Council Tax?

-When a property is let to one household, usually the tenants will be responsible for paying the Council Tax.
+When a property is let to one household, usually the tenants are responsible for paying the Council Tax.
+In contrast, when a property is let as a House in Multiple Occupation; where rooms are let individually, the landlords are responsible.

 Unoccupied properties

-The landlord is responsible to pay the council tax during any period the property is unoccupied.
+The owner is responsible to pay the council tax during any period the property is unoccupied.

-The landlord's liability begins on the day the previous occupants vacated.
+The owner is responsible for paying Council Tax from the day when the previous occupants left the property.
 There are no discounts or exemptions available during this time.

 Liability disputes

-If you have received a bill and believe that any part of it is incorrect, you can submit a dispute using the evidence form.
+If you received a bill and believe that any part of it is incorrect, you can dispute it using the evidence form.

 You must pay the bill while you are waiting for the outcome of your dispute.
-If this results in an overpayment you will be able to claim a refund.
+If your dispute is upheld you will be able to claim a refund.

 Self-catering properties